Accelerated J.D. for Foreign Attorneys

 When will I be able to apply?

-We will make the application available after December 1 for a fall semester entry (with an August 1 deadline).
+The application is available from December 1 through August 1 for fall semester entry.
 We do not anticipate allowing spring entry.

 Which application should I use?

 We will ask you to create an account with the Law School Admission Council's Credential Assembly Service and apply as a fall transfer applicant.
 You will be able to check a box on the application telling us that you are applying under the Accelerated J.D. for Foreign Attorneys.
 This application will open on December 1 and we will post a link to it from here.